TazztheMonster/AbschlussPruefung/README.md

 chmod +x applyDeploymentsAndServices.sh
 chmod +x sd.sh
 ```
-Than run the "install.sh" script in the main directory.
+Then run the "install.sh" script in the main directory.
 (Please execute it while you are in the main directory!
 The execution while you are in another directory can cause problems!)

 #### Manual installation: